nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 years because it was literally true of the architecture, and you could hold Unix to it.
 I want the same bar here and the same consequence: a discipline you can hold a system to.
-Everything is a trust decision, and an attestation is your signature on one.
+Everything is a trust decision, and an attestation, a signed statement that you stand behind a claim, is your signature on one.
 Write every one of them down, sign it, and put it where it can be counted.
 Not trustless: trust less, and say exactly what is left.

 ## What It Means for a Claim to Last